-- A. Conduct a public hearing pursuant to Section 26.6 of the District Act to consider Valley Water's Fiscal Year (FY) 2021-22 Annual Report on the Protection and Augmentation of Water Supplies and recommended increases to the groundwater production charge and other water charges; - B. Hear public comments from groundwater producers and any interested persons regarding such report; - C. Consider any written protests to proposed surface water rate increases; - D. Direct staff to review such report with, and solicit comments from, Valley Water's advisory committees; and - E. Continue the public hearing regarding such report to the April 15, 2021 special meeting, at 7:00 pm.
+- A. Conduct a public hearing pursuant to Section 26.6 of the District Act to consider Valley Water's FY 2021-22 Annual Report on the Protection and Augmentation of Water Supplies (continued from April 15); - B. Hear public comments from groundwater producers and any interested persons regarding such report; - C. At the close of the public hearing, count all written protests received, if any, regarding proposed surface water rates; and - D. Approve recommended increases to groundwater production charge and other water charges and set State Water Project tax.